maximilian-gelbrecht/MCBB.jl/docs/src/basic_usage.md

 r = ()->rand(rdist);
 ic_ranges = ()->rand(icdist);
 ```
+There are also other ways to setup the initial conditions.
+You can define a function that returns an array for all system dimensions for multidimensional systems or provide arrays with the values directly.
+See [`DEMCBBProblem`](@ref) for more infos.
 Then, we set up how many initial conditons / parameter points we want to generate and solve
 ```julia
 N_ic = 5000;